nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ##### Sweep Script

-This script called [SweepCont](https://github.com/laraCat/CHIP_Pro_DKit_Examples/blob/master/PWM/sweepCont.sh) steps through different speeds while rotating in each direction.
+This [script](https://github.com/laraCat/CHIP_Pro_DKit_Examples/blob/master/PWM/sweepCont.sh) steps through different speeds while rotating in each direction.
 Each speed lasts for two seconds.
 It stops for one second at 1500000 ns before rotating in the opposite direction.